fabianaColombo/orders-microservice/README.md

 ### Prerequisities

-In order to run this container you'll need docker installed.
+##1 - In order to run this container you'll need docker installed.

 * [Windows](https://docs.docker.com/windows/started)
 * [OS X](https://docs.docker.com/mac/started/)
 * [Linux](https://docs.docker.com/linux/started/)

+##2 - Create a .env file in the repository with the environmental variable defined in the section below

 ### Options to run application